lbwsqure/ZhiyangProfile/FinalPart2.md

 Using the sketches developed last week, I refined the story outline visually.
 The wireframes include:

 - A **map visualization** showing fish distribution in the U.S., categorized by species.
-- A **step-by-step infographic** explaining how to start fishing, including obtaining licenses, selecting equipment, and finding fishing spots.
+- A **step-by-step infographic** explaining how to start fishing taking Walleye as an example.
 - Draft data visualizations such as:
   - A bar chart showing fishing participation by state.
   - Pie charts highlighting demographic data on fishing.